Staff & Faculty Resources

 Military Request to Withdraw with 100% Refund

-If a Military student is notified of a deployment for a training event, natural disaster or combat mission that will impact their ability to complete their courses, the student can request a Military Withdraw with 100% Tuition Refund.
-Students need to complete the form below and email it along with a copy of their orders to their assigned Academic Advisor and the Center for Military-Connected Students at milconstu@louisville.edu
+If a Military Student is notified of a deployment, training event, natural disaster, or combat mission that will impact their ability to complete their courses, the student has several options including a request for a Military Withdraw with 100% Tuition Refund.
+Students must provide their instructors with their supporting documentation (orders, memorandum, notification, etc.) as soon as possible to discuss their options.